 The painful start to this decade and all the tears I shed at just age 20 and 3 months later turned out to be water for the seeds I would sow and the harvest I began to reap the following year.
 At the time, I just couldn’t see past the pain of losing a friend who would never get to experience the joys and the struggles of this decade.
-The journey ended for her with a screeching halt and the teens were the last epoch she ever experienced.
+The journey ended for her with a screeching halt and the teens were the last era she had ever experienced.

 And then several years later on, I would discover that with those same tears that had spilled down my cheeks time and time again, I had created a flourishing flower bed of friendships.
 And its grounds would stretch across the world, breaking both physical and linguistic barriers, and uniting me with so many beautiful souls.